xingaming/BloodBank/README.md

     <li>This project can only run on Windows</li>
     </li>You have to add data from "bloodbank.bacpac" file to SQL Server 2019
   (Not recommended to use Update-Database from model because my sample data is not available)</li>
+   <li>When using email, you need to change the configuration in the appsettings to your email configuration to be able to use the sending mail feature.</li>
   </ul>
   </p>
   <hr>